alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 Does it cite?

-Or does it erase citation?
+Or does it omit citation?

 Does it keep the author visible?

-Or does it make authorship unnecessary?
+Or does it make authorship harder to find?

 Does it maintain boundary?

-Or does it collapse distinction?
+Or does it collapse distinction in the repeated use?

 Does it return to a source?

-Or does it dissolve into a field?
+Or does it present the language as field-level, collective, generic, or ownerless?

 This is the function test.